 Egg crate is the easiest to transport, whilst feather, cotton, and down are easier to move than latex or memory foam.

 Some toppers can be machine-washed, but lots of them can’t.
 It can be very inconvenient if it needs to be washed by hand, which is another good reason to use a cover as well.

 Topper materials such as latex or feathers may trigger allergies in a few sleepers.
 Other topper materials such as wool and fibers are hypoallergenic and thus will not cause allergies to flare up.

-Latex, wool and memory foam mattress toppers are considered fairly durable and will perform for many years without excessive indenting or sagging.
-On the other hand, fiber and feather toppers tend to offer the shopper with below-average durability.
+Latex, wool, and memory foam mattress toppers are considered fairly durable and will perform for many years without excessive indenting or sagging.
+On the other hand, fiber and feather toppers tend to offer the shopper below-average durability.